abhipsa99-ch/renewable-energy-projects-/README.md

 # Renewable Energy Projects
-A collection of renewable energy engineering projects covering wind energy, bioenergy, energy transition, environmental impact assessment, and sustainable energy technologies.
+A collection of renewable energy engineering projects covering wind energy, energy storage, energy transition, environmental impact assessment, and sustainable energy technologies.

 ## Overview

 This repository showcases my academic and engineering projects in renewable energy.
-It includes studies, analyses, and project work related to sustainable energy technologies, wind energy, bioenergy, environmental sustainability, and energy system applications.
+It includes studies, analyses, and project work related to sustainable energy technologies, wind energy, energy storage, environmental sustainability, and energy system applications.

 ## Projects Included

 ### Energy Transition Project
-- Renewable energy integration
-- Decarbonization strategies
-- Sustainable energy systems
+- Understanding the role of hydrogen in IRES.
+- Understanding the efficiency of changing electricity (Heat) to hydrogen and vice versa.
+- Understanding the cost of production and storage of hydrogen and vice versa.
+- Understanding process flow diagram without hydrogen and electrolyzer.
+- Understanding process flow diagram after adding hydrogen and electrolyzer
+- The work was aimed to explore the utilization of surplus electricity for hydrogen production and assess its impact on reducing electricity or heat generation during the colder months.

-### Methane Adsorption
+### Methane Storage in Activated Carbon
+- Understanding whether temperature influence the adsorption quality of activated carbon when storing methane?
+- Understandin the arrangement of adsorption ( two vessels (reference and adsorption),a vacuum pump,measuring devices (a flow meter and controller, pressure, and temperature sensors),pipes and valves, an  electronic data acquisition and control unit.
+- Helium Calibration.
-- Methane adsorption mechanisms.
+- Methane adsorption mechanisms (Measurements, Calculations, Curves, Results).
-- Gas storage and separation.
+- Methan desorption mechanisms  (Measurements, Calculations, Curves, Results).
 - Renewable energy applications.

 ### ENVIRONMENTAL ISSUES OF WIND TURBINES: EFFECT ON MICORCLIMATE AND BIRDS